Winnti Scenario: Biotech R&D Espionage

 - Integrating supply chain forensics with genomic IP governance decisions

-- Balancing merger pressure with GDPR notification obligations and evidence quality
+- Balancing stakeholder pressure with CFCS coordination obligations and evidence quality

-- Preserving counterintelligence value when operational urgency competes with evidence discipline
+- Preserving campaign intelligence value when operational urgency competes with evidence discipline

 Full Game Materials (120-140 min, 3 rounds)